 Dr. Kristina Boerger, Augsburg University’s inaugural John N. Schwartz Professor of Choral Leadership and Conducting, received her formative training from pianist Annie Sherter and holds the doctorate in Choral Conducting and Literature from the University of Illinois.
 She has directed independent choirs in Urbana-Champaign and New York City, public-school choirs in Wisconsin and Illinois, and the choral programs at Carroll University, the University of Illinois School of Music, and the DePauw School of Music.
-Students under her direction have performed at the Obama White House, appeared in concert with Nine Horses and with ETHEL, toured programs of ancient and newly commissioned music through France and Italy, immersed themselves on location in Black South African choral communities, and shared global harmony traditions with inmates of the Putnamville Correctional Institute.
+Students under her direction have performed at the Obama White House, appeared in concert with Nine Horses, ETHEL, and The Rose Ensemble, toured programs of ancient and newly commissioned music through France and Italy, immersed themselves on location in Black South African choral communities, and shared global harmony traditions with inmates of the Putnamville Correctional Institute.

-Dr. Boerger’s guest conductorships include the Rose Ensemble, the Madison Early Music Festival, the Kalamazoo Bach Festival, the Syracuse Schola Cantorum, the Chicago Children’s Choirs, the Christopher Caines Dance Company, Alarm Will Sound, and Chanticleer.
-She has served as conductor/clinician/adjudicator at festivals throughout the United States, in Quebec City, and in Mar del Plata (Argentina).
-As a soprano she concertizes regularly with the Manhattan-based Renaissance ensemble Pomerium and with Manhattan’s Vox Vocal Ensemble, also enjoying a spot on the touring roster of The Rose Ensemble of Saint Paul.
+Dr. Boerger’s guest conductorships include the Rose Ensemble, the Madison Early Music Festival, the Kalamazoo Bach Festival, the Syracuse Schola Cantorum, the Chicago Children’s Choirs, the Christopher Caines Dance Company, Alarm Will Sound, Chanticleer, An Opera Theater, and the Saint Paul Chamber Orchestra.
+She has served as conductor/clinician/ adjudicator at festivals throughout the United States, in Quebec City, and in Mar del Plata (Argentina).
 Boerger’s self-published choral arrangements are widely performed, and her treble-chorus settings of poetry by Sarah White are published by Boosey & Hawkes.
 Her SSATBB setting of Yeats’s “The Second Coming” was commissioned by The X24 Chamber Choir of York, UK.

 Based in New York City from 2000 through 2009, Dr. Boerger divided her professional time among her three principal loves – choral directing, chamber singing, and academic teaching: